CIS565-Fall-2014/Project3-Pathtracer/README.md

 ### 3. Number of Iterations
 #### Expectation
 Since this is mostly independent of the GPU (it's based a looped call by the host), it should be expected to be linear.
 I want to see if it slows down or speeds up over time, if at all (time/#iterations).
+#### Results

 Extra Features
 --------------
 ### Interactive Camera
 ![video](https://raw.githubusercontent.com/JivingTechnostic/Project3-Pathtracer/master/pathtracer_camera_demo.mp4)
 * Short video demo of the mouse camera controls.
+Note that there are some bugs in the rendering in this video.

 > see pathtracer_camera_demo.mp4
 >